 - Respect private property.

 - Respect other fishers.
 Give them space, particularly those who aren’t part of your group.
-If a stream or river is being heavily fished, consider trending your travel upstream as most folks do, so you’re not crossing paths and spooking about-to-be-fished fish in the process.
+If a stream or river is being heavily fished, consider trending your travel upstream as most folks do, so you’re not crossing paths and spooking about-to-be-fished fish.
 At the same time, don’t “high hole” by starting at a great pool just upstream of the person you are giving space to, as they are likely fishing in an upstream direction and looking forward to that spot.

 My Fly Fishing/Trail Running Gear Setup